Peter Bryan Bruin: Early life

-Bruin was reportedly married in Fauquier County, Virginia in 1781.
+Move to Mississippi

 Bruin's daughter claimed that she and her father had arrived in Mississippi in 1784.
-According to Rowland, Bruin came to Natchez in 1788 with his family "and several others...having accepted the colonizing propositions of Minister Gardoqui."
+According to Rowland, Bruin came to Natchez in 1788 with his family "and several others...having accepted the colonizing propositions of Minister Gardoquí."
 According to historian Lawrence Kinnard, "A significant event in the history of Mississippi Valley colonization under Spain was the arrival of Bryan Bruin at New Orleans in 1787.
 On March 31, he presented a petition to Governor Miró on behalf of himself and a group of Virginia Catholics for permission to settle in West Florida.
 The governor approved the request and granted to each family a tract of land to be located in unoccupied areas fronting upon the Mississippi or any of the creeks or bayous.
 Each tract was to consist of eight hundred arpents and a second grant of equal size was promised when the first was under cultivation.
 At the same time, Miró announced that other Catholic families would be received in the province under the same conditions.
 He reported his action to his government and by October, 1787, had received a royal order approving it.
 The project of Bruin was important for two reasons.
 First, his mission to New Orleans antedated the visit of Wilkinson and the arrival of d’Argés in Spain.
 Second, as a result of Miró's decision to make liberal grants to Bruin and his associates, it became known that lands might be obtained more easily in Spanish territory than in the United States.
 Bryan Bruin and his son, Peter Bryan Bruin, became influential planters in West Florida and later received additional grants of land in the valley of the Ouachita."
+When the Bruins arrived they reportedly came with 35 free whites (23 men, five women, seven children) and 31 enslaved Africans, and "Pedro" Bruin "was granted a total of nearly 3200 acres including an especially valuable 680 acre section between Bayou Pierre and the Mississippi".
+In 1790 he was approached by Tom Washington of the South Carolina Yazoo Company about being an intermediary between eastern land speculators and Spanish colonial administrators.